| |

 woods of Rickerby clad in the tender green of the awaking year, the bridges

 - and over them, crowning the landscape, the castle and cathedral.
+There are many fine public walks lying round Carlisle, particularly

 those on the northern bank of the river, along which passed the Roman Wall.